rpgreview/papersandpaychecks/pnp.md

 ## 1.5 Professions

 "Papers and Paychecks" has six character professions, each of which has a related primary characteristic.
-The player chooses which character profession they belong to and in most cases will select the profession with that primary characterstic.
+The player chooses which character profession they belong to and in most cases will select the profession with that primary characteristic.
 Not only are many of the character's activities most successful with that related value, but they will also receive a pay bonus.

 The professions, and their related primary characteristic, are: Labourer (Strength)., Scientist (Intelligence)., Administrator (Wisdom)., Tradesperson (Dexterity)., Researcher (Perception)., Manager (Charisma).
 The pay bonus or penalty they receive is equal to ten times the characteristic bonus as a percentage.
-That is, a Labourer with the extraordinary Strenth of 18, would receive a 40% bonus in their paycheck.
+That is, a Labourer with the extraordinary Strength of 18, would receive a 40% bonus in their paycheck.

 As with other classic games, "Papers and Paychecks" is a "gold piece system", but in reverse.
-Whereas in traditional RPGs one received "experience points" for acquring treasure, in "Papers and Paychecks" your character will receive "treasure" (i.e., a paycheck) for having experience.
+Whereas in traditional RPGs one received "experience points" for acquiring treasure, in "Papers and Paychecks" your character will receive "treasure" (i.e., a paycheck) for having experience.

 This is also a "class and level" game.
 The "classes" are, of course, represented by the various professions.
 Unlike however traditional games, the "class" is not a straight-jacket which restricts the character, in "Papers and Paychecks" the profession is a flexible set of options.
-Characters may also change their profession as they wish, and often a character will have multiple professions representing a change in employment (e.g., a level 4 Labourer and level 6 Tradesperson).
-The character will receive the payrate according to the work that they are currently doing.
+Characters may also change their profession as they wish, and often a character will have multiple professions representing a change in employment (e.g., a level 4 Labourer and level 6 Technician).
+The character will receive the pay rate according to the work that they are currently doing.
 If this sounds unfair, ask a migrant cleaner with a PhD in nuclear physics how they feel about it.

 Each character has a level, representing their pay band and the base net wages that they receive.
-This level is determined by how many "projects" that they have completed, a "project" being the equivalent of a "scenario" in a fantasy RPG.
+This level is determined by how many "projects" that they have completed, a "project" being the equivalent of a "scenario" or “adventure” in a fantasy RPG.
 On average, a character can expect to participate in one project per annum.
 Different professions have different starting ages, and different rates of pay.

-The abstract level rate of advancedment is however the same, depending on the number of projects completed. *Papers & Paychecks_ assumes that low-level characters will undergo one or perhaps two major projects in an exceptional, with the rest of their time engaging in operational work.
+The abstract level rate of advancement is however the same, depending on the number of projects completed. *Papers & Paychecks assumes that low-level characters will undergo one or perhaps two major projects in an exceptional year, with the rest of their time engaging in operational work.
 As a result the sum total of a character's level can be used to estimate the character's age as well, at least at low levels.
 At higher levels however it is not unusual for characters to become more project-focussed.
 Very experienced and successful characters may find that they are constantly in project roles, as major troubleshooters.

 | Level | Projects | Reputation	| Average Age |
 |-------|----------|------------|-------------|